Isomorphism Testing for Graphs Excluding Small Minors: Group-Theoretic Techniques for Isomorphism Testing

 \subsection{Allowing Color Refinement to Split Small Color Classes}

 In order to be able to apply the decomposition framework outlined above, an algorithm first needs to compute an isomorphism-invariant subset $D \subseteq V(G)$ such that $N_G(Z)$ is sufficiently small for every connected component $Z$ of the graph $G - D$.
 Moreover, the application of Theorem \ref{thm:coset-labeled-hypergraphs-gamma-d} additionally requires a $\mgamma_d$-group that restricts the set of possible automorphisms for the set $D$.
 Both problems are tackled building on the notion of \emph{$t$-CR-bounded graphs}.
-This class of graphs has been recently introduced by the second author of this paper \cite{Neuen20} and has already been exploited for isomorphism testing of graphs of bounded genus which form an important subfamily of graph classes excluding a fixed graph as a minor.
+This class of graphs was originally introduced by Ponomarenko in the late 1980's \cite{Ponomarenko89} and has been exploited more recently for isomorphism testing of graphs of bounded genus \cite{Neuen22b} which form an important subfamily of graph classes excluding a fixed graph as a minor.

-Intuitively speaking, a vertex-colored graph $(G,\chi)$ is $t$-CR-bounded, $t \in \NN$, if it possible to obtain a discrete vertex-coloring (a vertex-coloring is discrete if each vertex has a distinct color) for the graph by iteratively applying the following two operations: \begin{itemize} \item applying the Color Refinement algorithm, and \item picking a color class $[v]_\chi \coloneqq \{w \in V(G) \mid \chi(v) = \chi(w)\}$ for some vertex $v \in V(G)$ where $|[v]_\chi|\leq t$ and individualizing each vertex in that class (every vertex in that color class is assigned a distinct color). \end{itemize}
+Intuitively speaking, a vertex-colored graph $(G,\chi)$ is $t$-CR-bounded, $t \in \NN$, if it is possible to obtain a discrete vertex-coloring (a vertex-coloring is \emph{discrete} if each vertex has a distinct color) for the graph by iteratively applying the following two operations: \begin{itemize} \item applying the Color Refinement algorithm, and \item picking a color class $[v]_\chi \coloneqq \{w \in V(G) \mid \chi(v) = \chi(w)\}$ for some vertex $v \in V(G)$ where $|[v]_\chi|\leq t$ and individualizing each vertex in that class (every vertex in that color class is assigned a distinct color). \end{itemize}

 In this work, we exploit the ideas behind $t$-CR-bounded graphs to define a closure operator.
 Given an initial set $X \subseteq V(G)$, all vertices from $X$ are first individualized before applying the operators of the $t$-CR-bounded definition.
-The closure of the set $X$ (with respect to the parameter $t$) then contains all singleton vertices after the refinement procedure stabilizes.
+The closure of the set $X$ (with respect to the parameter $t$) then contains all singleton vertices of the resulting coloring.
+The next definition formalizes all these concepts.
+Since we usually deal with vertex- and arc-colored graphs, the definition is formulated in this general setting.

 \begin{definition} Let $(G,\chi_V,\chi_E)$ be a vertex- and arc-colored graph and $X \subseteq V(G)$.
 Let $(\chi_i)_{i \geq 0}$ be the sequence of vertex-colorings where

 $\chi_{2i+1} \coloneqq \WL{1}{G,\chi_{2i},\chi_E}$ and